spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/overview/roman_datamodels.rst

   (and a warning will be issued).
 Turning off revalidation should only really be employed during development of code but not in finalized code.

-- `roman_datamodels.core.DataModel.asdf_validate`: Call ASDF's validation system on the data model.
-There are currently a few edge cases where the code generator does not full encode the schema's restrictions into the resulting Pydantic model, but which ASDF will still catch.
-See discussion below.

 - `roman_datamodels.core.DataModel.create_model`: The general constructor/initializer for RDM data models.
 This method will attempt to construct a data model given any of the normal ways one may try to construct the data model.
 In particular, it accepts other data models, paths to ASDF files, ASDF file objects, and nested dictionaries.
 It will then attempt to